 The LWDA currently tracks WIOA measures that show increases in employment, retention and earnings of participants in the attainment of recognized post-secondary credentials by participants.
-These goals will also provide direction for the system's f.
+These goals will also provide direction for the system's development and management supporting regional growth and individual's economic self-sufficiency.

+f.
 Taking into account the analyses described in sections "2. a-e" (above), provide a strategy to coordinate core programs to align resources available to the local area to achieve the strategic vision and goals.